East Shropshire and the ceramics industry

 In 1880, William Allen took the bold step of diversifying Benthall Pottery’s product range.
 In a move away from coarse wares he introduced a range of decorative art pottery.
 It was called “Salopian Art Pottery”, after an ancient name for the county of Shropshire (Salopesberia, abbreviated to Salop).
 The first record of Salopian Art Pottery is in November 1880, when an advertisement appeared in The Graphic, a weekly national newspaper.

-The 1881 census records how the business had grown to a workforce of 55 staff – 35 men, 16 women and 4 boys
+The 1881 census records how the business had grown to a workforce of 55 staff – 35 men, 16 women and 4 boys.

-tantalising reference to early pieces of Salopian Art Pottery is recorded in the Wellington Journal & Shrewsbury News, 24 September 1881, describing the bazaar held at the opening of the Eye, Ear and Throat Hospital, Shrewsbury: “Across the front of the orchestra was a row of specimens of Salopian decorative art in pottery sent from the Benthall Works.
+A tantalising reference to early pieces of Salopian Art Pottery is recorded in the Wellington Journal & Shrewsbury News, 24 September 1881, describing the bazaar held at the opening of the Eye, Ear and Throat Hospital, Shrewsbury: “Across the front of the orchestra was a row of specimens of Salopian decorative art in pottery sent from the Benthall Works.
 Amongst them were some very beautiful vases, with raised flowers after the style of the Sevres china.”
 This is the earliest known reference to raised work pieces.

 Commenting on the same event, Eddowes's Shrewsbury Journal, 28 September 1881, says: "In front of the foliage plants on the orchestra was an interesting collection of specimens of decorative art pottery, obtained from Mr Allen, Benthall Works, and placed in the charge of Mr Edgell.
 The collection included specimens of Roman amphorae, Grecian beakers, and Etruscan vases, all of which were graceful illustrations of the ceramic art.”
 A reference to pieces made in the classical style occurs in an 1882 advertisement.